openpracticelibrary/openpracticelibrary/migrate/src/pages/practice/burndown.md

   - >-
     The full team who are responsible for delivering the work visualised on the chart.
+templateKey: practice-page
 ---
 ## What is it?

 A burndown chart is a visualisation of work left to do within a specified time period.
 The remaining work (or backlog) is often on the vertical axis, with time along the horizontal.

 Teams often use burndown charts to track progress within fixed time periods (for example, Sprint Burndown charts).
 They can also be used to visualise progress for longer time periods and milestones (for example, Release Burndown charts).